chris2009/demo-devops-python/README.md

 py manage.py runserver
 ```

-Open [http://localhost:8000/api/](http://localhost:8000/api/) with your browser to see the result.
+Open [API endpoint](http://localhost:8000/api/) with your browser to see the result.

 ### Features